Posts Tagged ‘public domain’

 Copyright law has become quite complex, and so I would recommend reading Lawrence Lessig’s book Free Culture and Jason Mazzone’s book Copyfraud in hopes the Museum will reconsider its policy.
 Screening the NFB film RiP!
 A Remix Manifesto would be helpful too.
 You can also contact Creative Commons Canada directly for more information.

-I’m not a lawyer, just a Canadian fiction writer with an interest in history, copyright and free culture, and you should be aware that I will publishing a version of this email in my blog.
+I’m not a lawyer, just a Canadian fiction writer with an interest in history, copyright and free culture, and you should be aware that I will be publishing a version of this email in my blog.
 As I am hopeful that [the Museum] wants to fulfill its stated objectives, I will first remove identifying references from this article.
 I do very much hope that your museum rethinks this issue that is so important to us all.

 Laurel L. Russwurm